sebarmled/Nitro-Enclave-Demo/README.md

 ## Tutorial steps
 ### (1) Launch EC2 instance
+Make sure you are in the "default" us-east-1 / Virginia AWS region (otherwise code needs updating).
 The EC2 instance can be launched by preferred choice of 2 options: CLI or AWS Console. \
 \
 Launching via CLI